How to Grow and Care for Spiderwort (Tradescantia)

 A close up horizontal image of a single pink flower surrounded by dark purple foliage pictured on a soft focus background.

-In addition to T. virginiana, this genus includes many species that are native to the US, but those that are used as houseplants originate in tropical areas of Central and South America.
+Those that are grown as houseplants generally originate in tropical areas of Central and South America.

-In their native habitat – and in areas where they have naturalized – they grow in moist soil in woodlands, rainforests, and riparian areas.
+In their native habitat and in areas where they have naturalized, spiderworts grow in moist soil in woodlands, rainforests, and riparian areas.

 These tender evergreen perennials have a spreading growth habit, forming thick mats of vegetation, and they are able to root into the soil from their vines, particularly at leaf nodes.